-For 40 years, the Rural Planning and Development program has been offering graduate degrees aimed at building the resilience of small towns, Indigenous, and remote communities.
-Our programs focus on agri-food systems, climate changes, economic development, international planning, and natural resources management.
+For 40 years, U of G has developed leaders in rural planning and development that build the resilience of small towns, Indigenous, and remote communities.Our programs focus on agri-food systems, climate changes, economic development, international planning, and natural resources management.
 Our faculty are nationally and internationally recognized for their scholarship, leadership, and contributions to rural planning and development.